 Is the REP Ares 2.0 Worth It?

-Although the REP Ares 2.0 won’t be on pre-order until May, REP is very confident that the newest Ares will come in close to, if not at the exact same price point as the OG Ares, which starts at $2,799.
-The Ares Rack Builder allowed for lots of customization, so the price varies from there based on the dimensions, add-ons, and if you add a rack.
+REP succeeded in pricing the Ares 2.0 at the original price of the OG Ares, which started at $2,799 (it’s now much lower).
+The Ares Rack Builder allows for lots of customization, so the price varies from there based on the dimensions, add-ons, or if you add a rack.

 Great for: